garretbs/SR-Extractor/docs/index.md

 <a name = "areyousure"></a>
 ### Are you certain it was done that way?
 Well, no. I did not work on the game myself, so I could be wrong.
+There are some tests for this theory.
+The easiest would be to swap audio offsets to see if different music played.
+Another would be to crack open the other asset files and do some rearranging with graphics.
+Unfortunately, I cannot get the game to boot after modifying its files this way.

-The collection still seems to include redundant ROMs, but I have yet to make them work in an emulator.
+The collection still seems to include ROMs that are redundant if I am right, but I have yet to make them work in an emulator.
 Still, a game playing the wrong music as a result of an emulator glitch is infinitesimally unlikely, especially when you consider the games' audio files are stored in modern formats unknown to the Genesis.
+It is possible that it is simply the asset files being managed independently of the game, or that they are being run at some middle ground between emulation and a ground-up remake.
+I find this unlikely given that games of this era had all of their code and assets coupled.

 <a name = "summary"></a>
 ## Summary
 * PS2/PSP versions are mostly the same game with only platform-specific alterations file formats.
 PS3 version is essentially different software.
-* Games on PS2/PSP are run natively rather than emulated, have their audio files stored in .WAV and .AT3 formats
+* Games on PS2/PSP are run natively rather than emulated, have their audio files stored in .WAV and .AT3 formats.
+A music track is split into two files for the prelude, which plays once, and the main looping section.
 * Menus are .SWF files played on top of looping video